Poikilos/RotoCanvasPaint/README.md

 	rotocanvas.yml [not yet implemented]
 	frames [folder]
 		<frameNumber> [folder; only exists if frame is a keyframe]
-			alpha.png [file where only alpha channel is used (and applied to background upon export)] [alpha is stored separately so when background is edited, only edits are saved (to layer 0), reducing storage use; then alpha is applied] layers [folder]
+			alpha.png [file where only alpha channel is used (and applied to background upon export)-- alpha is stored separately so when background is edited, only edits are saved (to layer 0), reducing storage use; then alpha is applied] layers [folder]
 				<layerNumber>.png
 				<layerNumber>.yml [not yet implemented]